 It’s Miller time.
 The Miller Projection was developed by O. M. Miller in 1942 using a cylinder projection developable surface tangent at the Equator.

 The Miller map projection is very similar to Mercator, but straight lines are not Rhumb Lines.
 This means that it’s not particularly useful for navigation, but more so for wall maps.

 Poles are distorted without the same degree of bulging in the polar regions as the Mercator projection.
 This is why cartographers often use azimuthal projections for the polar regions.
 However, the Miller Projection increases the distortion of distances, areas, and shapes that occur at high latitudes.

 Miller Projection Map Distortion

-The cylindrical family of map projections typically have equally spaced meridians to horizontal latitude lines.
+The cylindrical family of map projections typically has equally spaced meridians to horizontal latitude lines.

 While the pseudocylindrical such as the Sinusoidal and Robinson projections have a central Meridian and horizontal parallels as straight line segments but not other Meridian lines.